Texas Tick-Borne Diseases

 Lyme Disease

-The first-line treatment for Lyme disease is typically oral antibiotics, with doxycycline, amoxicillin, and cefuroxime axetil being the most commonly prescribed.
+The first-line treatment for Lyme disease typically involves oral antibiotics, with doxycycline, amoxicillin, and cefuroxime axetil most commonly prescribed.
 In cases of more severe Lyme disease, intravenous antibiotics, such as ceftriaxone, may be used.
 Depending on a person’s age, medical history, underlying health conditions, pregnancy status, or allergies, these regimens may need to be adjusted.
-The table below outlines treatment regimens for the erythema migrans rash, which is the most common manifestation of early Lyme disease.
+The table below outlines treatment regimens for the erythema migrans rash, the most common manifestation of early Lyme disease.

 Table 1.
 Treatment Regimen for Erythema Migrans Rash (5)